emmaalbury/CV/README.md

 ## Emma Albury

 I am Full-Stack Junior Web Developer.
-I am obsessed with learning and exploration (see my extensive education and travel destinations).
+I am obsessed with learning and exploration.
 Considering the endless learning, possibilities, and challenges we must face as Developers, I feel it's a perfect occupation for me.

 I believe technology can be used as a powerful tool for the advancement of all.
 I feel passionately about creating content that is more diverse and inclusive and more importantly, playing my part in clearing space, creating opportunities and a culture where minorities can become Developers themselves so that they can reap the benefits of such positions and create content that suits a more diverse range of wants and needs.
 The future is looking increasingly tech focused and I want play a part in making that future a beautiful one.

 ## Skills

 ### Integrity
-- I have strong ethics and morals and believe in acting of services to others or causes aside from self (as you can see below with my volunteer work).
+- I have strong ethics and morals and believe in acting of services to others or causes aside from self.
 I try to always act from a place of compassion, kindness and respect.
 I have always had a very good relationship with my employers and colleagues as I try to always do what's best for the team and will always put in the effort to do the best job I can for you.
-Some positive feedback I have received from my Makers teammates has been: "Emma made sure that everyone had a say.
-She was also very supportive and ensured that we were doing well emotionally.
-I strongly believe that her positivity and insistence on constant communication allowed us to work well and effectively together.”, "You are such a support in general.
-I always feel I can talk to you if I'm having a problem of any kind.
-I also feel like you are really good at talking about your own problems, and talking through any issues with other people in a non-confrontational and respectful manner."

 ### Inquisitive
 - I study, travel, read and participate in experiences to constantly learn more about aspects of the world and myself.
 I don't ever want to stop learning.
 I am passionate about being a developer as it brings new challenges and teachings into my life every day.
 I find the ways in which my studies and experiences interweave, fascinating and highly beneficial.
 My previous degrees may not have lead to a career in those specific fields, yet none of them were a waste as aspects of those teachings influence and strengthen all other work I do.
-A Makers peer gave me the following feedback: "What I particularly appreciate about you is that I think that you are just open to learning with no ego or walls involved."

 ### Logical
 - While I’m a big fan of being open-minded, adventurous and thinking outside the box, I’m also very logical.
-For example, I encouraged our final group project team at Makers to use props when passing data between files instead of using Redux https://github.com/emmaalbury/made-to-help.
+For example, I encouraged our final group project team at Makers to use props when passing data between files instead of using Redux as through research I found a reoccurring opinion that Redux was mostly used for bigger projects and as we were working on a smaller project and were running out of time, learning a new technology was not the best idea.  https://github.com/emmaalbury/made-to-help.
 A teammate on that project gave me the following feedback: "Emma and I paired a lot during our final projects.
 For 2 days, we were stuck on how to move information from one file to another.
 We did some research separately to figure out the best way to do it.
 We found two ways to do it: the first one is through props and the second one is with Redux.
 After some research, Emma explained to me why using the props was a better option for our project.
 She believed that Redux was mostly used for bigger projects and as we were running out of time, learning a new technology was not the best idea.
 She shared with me the resources she found on how to use props in order to move data across different files.
 After that, we managed to do it successfully.
 She was really good at making sure that I understood why she thought going with props was a better option in that case."
 Saying that, I’d like to learn more about and utilise Redux in the future.

 ### Initiative
 - I don’t stick to things just for conventions sake.
 Instead I am adaptable and try to make decisions best suited to each situation, delivering from a place of creativity, originality, and innovation.
 This often requires diving into the deep-end, trusting my initiative and calling on my vast skill set.
 An example of this is when I worked for Imagine Education in 2007.
 Instead of hiring me for a specific role, they hired me to fulfill specific requirements.
 To meet these requirements I created the role of Tour Group/ Homestay Coordinator and ESL (English as a Second Language) Teacher.
 It was a multifaceted job and I had to create my own schedules, curriculum, deadlines, methods and means of managing and liasoning with all bodies involved.
 It required a lot of juggling, swift decisions making and organisation.
 Not only did I fulfill all the requirements expected of me, but I also manage to please all bodies involved.